Cover photo for Rolland W. Hurst's Obituary

 However, God had other plans for the direction that would take.
 At Grinnell College in Iowa, he studied pre-engineering physics.
 There he met Patty Keagy, the beautiful, gifted woman who persuaded him to join the band which needed a trombonist.
 (She would later become his wife and the mother of their four children.)
 He switched his major and graduated with Honors in Music Education and Performance.
 He went on to get his Master of Music in Voice and Opera at Eastman School of Music in Rochester, NY, where daughter Jeanne was born.
 He and his family moved to Long Island, NY, and God blessed them with daughter Linda.
 Not long after found them in Rutherford, NJ, where daughter Becky and son Allen were added.
 He was a great storyteller, and his children have wonderful memories of his off-the-cuff bedtime stories, especially “Mr. Tears”!

 Unfortunately, Woody’s first marriage failed, but God is a God of second chances, and he was blessed with a second marriage to Shirley Davis, a beautiful, talented pianist and organist with two children, son Max and daughter Jan.
-Shirley went with him to Scotland, where he sang as listeners were stunned at the seven-second echo in the Edinburgh Cathedral.
+Shirley went with him to Scotland, where he sang at the Edinburgh Cathedral.
 They also enjoyed living among the Amish in PA, where he taught music at Millersville University.
 After a year there, they returned to Fresno until they retired near family in Hayden, ID.

-Among Woody’s finest legacies are his abundant compositions, from sacred to silly children’s songs.
-In his own words, “Music is in my blood."
+Woody was an excellent writer and prolific composer, and among his finest legacies are his abundant compositions, from sacred to silly children’s songs.
 He claimed God gave him the songs and cantatas, sometimes written in personal notes and cards, and they are treasured reflections of his life and love for the Lord.
 Among them was The Liberty Dance of Henry Sparrow, which won first place in the American College Theater Festival and was presented at the John F. Kennedy Center for the Performing Arts in Washington, D.C.

 In his final weeks, Woody reflected, “This life is just a prelude to many infinite years.”
 It became more urgent to focus his prayers on everyone he knew that they would know Jesus—particularly those at the skilled nursing facility who took such good care of him.
 He sang his whole life, and even near the end of it, his caregivers loved hearing him break out in song from his bed, praising God!
 That will not be forgotten.
 Woody’s life made a difference, and he was deeply loved by so many.